Step 1: Apply Online

 3. Attend workshops, seminars, and Transfer Day College night offered by the Transfer Center

-Check the Master Calendar to find out what activities the CD&TC is offering
+Check the Master Calendar to find out what activities the Transfer Center is offering

 If you need help finding the right college for you or you would like to research scholarships to help you pay for college check out Eureka.
 Eureka allows you to compare colleges and find out the student populations, the cost to attend, do they have on campus housing, do they have a sports teams and much more.